 PSBA is the voice for public education and the work of strong local school boards in the halls of the Capitol.
 We are committed to supporting an effective child-centered public education that is adequately and equitably funded.
 Pennsylvania public schools are the driving force behind our state’s economy.
-PSBA has identified the following issues as legislative priorities for the 2017-18 session of the General Assembly and will work to bring focus to leverage change in these areas that will improve our system of public education.
+PSBA works to bring focus to leverage change that will improve our system of public education.
 Successful advocacy also includes the active involvement of public school officials in the legislative agenda affecting their students and communities.